Port Macquarie Surf Cam & Surf Report

 Tomorrow's Surf Forecast

-A deep low pressure system lies over the Tasman Sea near New Zealand, and a
+A low pressure system over the central Tasman Sea is moving east, while a high

-Swell: S 2.5 to 3m.
-Caution: Large and powerful surf conditions are expected to be hazardous for crossing bars by boat and rock fishing.
+Swell: South to southeasterly 2 to 3 metres, decreasing to 2 to 2.5 metres by evening.
+Caution: Large and powerful surf conditions in the morning are expected to be hazardous for coastal activities such as crossing bars by boat and rock fishing.

 UV Index 12 (Extreme)